 FYS 10412: Reading Globally

 This course is your gateway to the exciting world of contemporary global literature.
-We will read closely Missing Person by Patrick Modiano (France), My Brilliant Friend by Elena Ferrante (Italy), and The Complete Persepolis by Marjane Satrapi (Iran), as well as short stories by Chimamanda Ngozi Adichie (Nigeria), Haruki Murakami (Japan), Ludmilla Petrushevskaya (Russia), and César Aira (Argentina).
-In addition to analyzing the literary qualities of these works, we will ask some broader questions about reading globally.
-How can we read across cultures while respecting differences?
+You will read closely works by writers such as Patrick Modiano (France), Chimamanda Ngozi Adichie (Nigeria), and Haruki Murakami (Japan).
+In addition to analyzing the literary qualities of these works, you will ask some broader questions about reading globally.
+How can you read across cultures while respecting differences?
 How is a work of literature changed by translation?
 How does literature help us find meaning and community in a diverse world?
 By the end of this course, you will be a cosmopolitan reader ready to explore global literature on your own.

 FYS 10414: First Generation Voices: Exploring the Experiences of First Generation College Students